g42cloud-terraform/terraform-provider-g42cloud/docs/resources/rds_read_replica_instance.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the rds read replica instance resource.
 If omitted, the provider-level region will be used.
+  Changing this parameter will create a new resource.
   Currently, read replicas can be created *only* in the same region as that of the primary DB instance.

 * `availability_zone` - (Required, String, ForceNew) Specifies the AZ name.
 Changing this parameter will create a new resource.

 * `name` - (Required, String, ForceNew) Specifies the DB instance name.
 The DB instance name of the same type must be unique for the same tenant.
 The value must be 4 to 64 characters in length and start with a letter.
 It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).
 Changing this parameter will create a new resource.

 * `flavor` - (Required, String) Specifies the specification code.

 * `primary_instance_id` - (Required, String, ForceNew) Specifies the DB instance ID, which is used to create a read replica.
 Changing this parameter will create a new resource.

 * `volume` - (Required, List, ForceNew) Specifies the volume information.
 Structure is documented below.
 Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the read replica instance.
   Changing this parameter will create a new resource.

 * `tags` - (Optional, Map) A mapping of tags to assign to the RDS read replica instance.
 Each tag is represented by one key-value pair.

 The `volume` block supports:

 * `type` - (Required, String, ForceNew) Specifies the volume type.
-Its value can be any of the following and is case-sensitive:
+Its value can be any of the following and is
-    - *ULTRAHIGH* - ultrahigh I/O.
+  case-sensitive:
+  + *ULTRAHIGH*: SSD storage.
+  + *LOCALSSD*: local SSD storage.
+  + *CLOUDSSD*: cloud SSD storage.
+This storage type is supported only with general-purpose and dedicated DB instances.
+  + *ESSD*: extreme SSD storage.

   Changing this parameter will create a new resource.

 * `disk_encryption_id` - (Optional, String, ForceNew) Specifies the key ID for disk encryption.
 Changing this parameter will create a new resource.

 ## Attributes Reference